BrewLinux/brew-linux/README.md

-# BREW-Linux
+# BREWLinux

-This is just a repo for BREW-Linux
+This is just a repo for BREWLinux

-BREW-Linux is a debian based hybrid-live CD
+BREWLinux is a debian based hybrid-live CD

 We use it in lectures for computer sciences and other stuff